jadonk/cloud9-examples/sensorExamples/ultrasonicREADME.md

 ![alt text](ultrasonic.png "Maxbotic Ultrasonic Sensor")

 ## Build and execute instructions
-* Connect the 1.2kohm resistor to the AN pin of the supersonic sensor.
+* Connect the 1.2k ohm resistor to the AN pin of the supersonic sensor.
 * Connect the 3k ohm resistor in series with the 1.2k ohm resistor and tie the bottom to ground, as shown in the diagram.
 * Connect the pins as follows: